 Alla Nazimova (1879-1945)Hulton Archive/Getty Images

-Born Miriam Edez Adelaida Leventon in Russia, Nazimova became a Broadway star with performances in plays by Ibsen and Chekhov, and appearances in numerous silent films.
+Born Miriam Edez Adelaida Leventon in Russia, Nazimova became a Broadway star in the states, with performances in plays by Ibsen and Chekhov and appearances in numerous silent films.

 She is credited with coining the phrase “sewing circles” to refer to lesbian and bisexual actresses in Hollywood.